 What is CryoEM?

-Cryo-electron microscopy (also known as electron cryomicroscopy or cryoEM) is the method our lab uses to “take photographs” of viruses and other macromolecular complexes.
-The following is an abbreviated, layman’s terms explaination of how cryoEM works.
+Cryo-electron microscopy (also known as electron cryomicroscopy or cryoEM) is the method our lab uses to “take photographs” of viruses and other macro-molecular complexes.
+The following is an abbreviated, layman’s terms explanation of how cryoEM works.

 What is CryoET?

 Cryo-electron tomography (cryoET) is an imaging method similar to cryo-electron microscopy.
 Both cryoET and cryoEM require acquiring multiple perspectives of the biological sample in order to compile a 3D model of the sample.
 However, the number of samples used for each method differ.

 - CryoEM takes pictures of an array of many different particles that are frozen in various orientations (i.e. face-up, face-down, tilted to the side, etc.).